 8. Members delight in the potential benefits of group interaction

-The eighth characteristic of group counseling is that members are excited and anticipatory of the end goal the group is working towards.
+The eighth characteristic of group counseling is that members are excited and anticipatory of the counseling goal the group is working towards.

 This should naturally be the case since members usually have common interests and goals, but things can change along the way, especially during the productiveness stage of group counseling where adjustments must be made based on the level of dynamism that rises in the group.

-However, whatever adjustments are made, every member must still be interested at the end that is being driven towards.
+However, whatever adjustments are made, every member must still be interested in the end that is being driven towards.